 Next, the sawdust goes into the pelletizing chamber of the sawdust pellet machine where it is heated up to 120-130℃ at high pressure.
+Temperature can be measured at the exit of the Pelletizer via our Non-contact Process Sensors IR pyrometers.
 At this temperature, the lignin naturally present within the sawdust is plasticized and acts as a natural “glue” to bind the particles together to help to form the pellets.
 The pellets are molded by being pressed through the pellet dies of the sawdust pellet machine and then are cut off by the cutter at the desired length.
 The quality of the finished pellets is determined in large part to achieving consistent and optimal moisture content of the sawdust prior to pelletizing to ensure the lignin bonds effectively.

 Moisture is a major consideration throughout the wood pellet manufacturing process to meet finished pellet quality goals and increase profits.
 Below are some of the locations where our customers have used our sensors to monitor and control moisture in wood pellet production